Joshfairhead/Obsidian/Omnicient/Computer Sci/Crypto Economic Primitives.md

 # What is a blockchain?

-## Clocks
+## Distributed Clocks

-The most fundamental explanation of a blockchain its a globally synchronised clock.

-The tricky thing about globally synchronising clocks is that Einstein proved that time is relative.
-Clocks drift from eachother depending on their distance and speed of travel; so who decides which clock is objectivly correct?
-Typically centralised standards bodies like UNSO and NIST.
+The most fundamental explanation of a blockchain is that it's a globally distributed clock that enables the recording of events.
+The tricky thing about globally distributed clocks is that time is supposed to be relative.
+Clocks drift from each other depending on their distance and speed of travel so typically standards bodies like UNSO and NIST emit a signal that others syncronise to.

-The blockchain provides an alternative to these institutions by inventing it's own standard known as `block time (aka block height);` which is ultimately determined by a distributed network of computers through whats known as a `consensus mechanism.`
+Blockchains provide an alternative to centralised temporalities by inventing it's own standard known as `block time (aka block height).` Block time is governed through whats known as a `consensus mechanism`; an algorythmic  govern the creation of new blocks and other network paramaters.

-As everyones clocks are slightly different; how do you syncronise them?
-Naturally, you need a universal event to reference.
-On the blockchain, this event is the creation of a new block.

 ## Block creation